VaysseB/typing_training/README.md

 ## Inputs logics

-Apps and website for typing tutorial used different kind of inputs logic in reaction to errors.
+Apps and website for typing tutorial used different kinds of input logic in reaction to errors.
 Simply put, on valid keystroke, all of them move to the next character, but they differ on invalid keystroke.

 1. The game blocks on the character mistyped.
 It waits on position until the user type the right key,